 If your trees do not appear by the end of the delivery period, please get in touch with us as soon as possible so that we can investigate and get your trees to you.
 Please email email@example.com.

 If you have ordered more than one pack, please be aware that they may be delivered at different times.

 You do not have to plant them immediately.
-They can be stored for a few weeks until you are ready to plant, but we do recommend planting them as soon as you can.
+They can be stored for several weeks as the roots are protected by a small earth plug, but we recommend planting them as soon as you can.
 Trees received in November should be planted by March, and trees received in March should be planted by May.

 Remove the trees from the boxes and store them outside.
 A garage or outbuilding would be ideal.
 Keep your saplings upright and sheltered from frost and wind.
-If the roots look like they are drying out, lightly spray them with water to keep them moist.
+Lightly spray the roots with water when they arrive, and check them weekly to ensure they don’t dry out.